mbgardner/logrex/README.md

 ## To do

-* Add tests!
-* Add configurable standard metadata formatting
-* Add configurable level coloring
+[] Add configurable level coloring
-* Use defaults based on mix environment if metadata format isn't provided
+[] Use defaults based on mix environment if metadata format isn't provided

 ## License